Guide To Nakusp Hot Springs: 3 Hot Springs and More

 The hot spring pools vary in temperature a lot, from cold to steamy hot by the river.
 One of the pools is so hot you could boil potatoes in it.
 Check out all the pools to know which pool is most comfortable for you.

-In case you’re thinking of camping, it would be better to ramble around the hot springs after your dinner so that you can get fresh and don’t sleep with tired feet.
+In case you’re thinking of camping, it would be better to ramble around the hot springs after your dinner so that you can get fresh and not sleep with tired feet.
 But be cautious as there are some precipitous steps while both ascending and descending.

 Camping Near Halfway Hot Springs